Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: The limit shape equations

 The functions ${\y}_{i}(x)$ are the integral transforms of the densities

 which describe the combinatorics of the set of fixed points of the symmetry group action on the instanton moduli space used in the localization approach to the calculation of the supersymmetric partition function of the gauge theory.
-We do not review the formalism \cite{Nekrasov:2003rj} in this work.
-For the prior work on the subject see \cite{Moore:1997dj, Lossev:1997bz, Losev:1997wp, Moore:1998et, Losev:1999nt, Losev:1999tu, Losev:2000bf, Nekrasov:2002dd, Nekrasov:2002qd, Nekrasov:2003zj, Losev:2003py} and for the novel applications and refinements see \cite{Pestun:2007rz, Alday:2009aq}.
+For the introduction to the subject see~\cite{Losev:2003py, Nekrasov:2002qd, Nekrasov:2002dd, Nekrasov:2003zj} and for the novel applications and refinements~\cite{Alday:2009aq, Pestun:2007rz}.

-Instead we write down the equations obeyed by the amplitude functions, the so-called \emph{limit shape equations}, generalizing the limit shape equations studied in \cite{Nekrasov:2003rj, Nekrasov:2004vw, Shadchin:2005mx, Shadchin:2005cc, Shadchin:2005hp}.
+We now write down the equations obeyed by the amplitude functions, the so-called \emph{limit shape equations}, generalizing the limit shape equations studied in~\cite{Nekrasov:2003rj, Nekrasov:2004vw, Shadchin:2005mx, Shadchin:2005cc, Shadchin:2005hp}.
 We shall solve the limit shape equations using the analytic properties of the amplitude functions.
 One finds that the analytic continuation of these functions is governed by the monodromy group, which we shall call the iWeyl group (the \emph{instanton Weyl group}).

 The iWeyl group is the Weyl group $W(\gq)$.
-For the Class I theories $W(\gq)$ is the finite Weyl group $W({\g})$ of the corresponding ADE simple Lie algebra $\g$, for the Class II theories the iWeyl group turns out to be the affine Weyl group $W(\hat \g )$ of the corresponding affine Lie algebra $\hat\g = \gq $.
-The Weyl group of $\Gli$ shows up in the Class II* theories.
+For the class I theories $W(\gq)$ is the finite Weyl group $W({\g})$ of the corresponding ADE simple Lie algebra $\g$, for the class II theories the iWeyl group turns out to be the affine Weyl group $W(\hat \g )$ of the corresponding affine Lie algebra $\hat\g = \gq $.
+The Weyl group of $\Gli$ shows up in the class II* theories.

 We solve the limit shape equations by constructing the iWeyl invariants ${\crf}_{j} ({\y}(x))$ of ${\y}_{i}(x + {\mu}_{i})$, for the appropriate shifts ${\mu}_{i}$, and showing that these invariants are polynomials in $x$,